SynthTools: A Framework for Scaling Synthetic Tools for Agent Development: Environment Simulation and Validation

-To ensure reliable simulator behavior, we refined its prompts through extensive manual testing, iteratively updating them based on observed failure cases until achieving desired performance (see Section~\ref{sec:prompts} for the final version).
-We then evaluated the finalized prompts using two complementary experiments: one through \textit{manual inspection} of a moderate number of tool responses, and another via the \textit{Tool Audit} module (Section~\ref{sec:quality-control-filtering}), which employs a language model as a judge to assess thousands of simulated tool responses.
+\end{enumerate} To ensure reliable simulator behavior, we refined its prompts through extensive manual testing, iteratively updating them based on observed failure cases until achieving desired performance.
+We then evaluated the finalized prompts using two complementary approaches: (1) \textit{manual inspection} of a moderate number of tool responses, and (2) automated assessment via the \textit{Tool Validation} module (Section~\ref{sec:quality-control-filtering}), which uses a language model as a judge to evaluate thousands of simulated responses.

-For both experiments, we systematically examine each generated tool with a comprehensive suite of test calls spanning four distinct modes: \begin{enumerate}[leftmargin=*] \item \textbf{Schema failures (basic parameter validation).} The tool call cannot be parsed or validated at the programmatic level due to missing required parameters, incorrect parameter types, or malformed inputs that prevent basic function invocation.
+For both experiments, we systematically examine each generated tool with a comprehensive suite of test calls spanning four distinct modes:

-\item \textbf{Constraint failures (tool-specific validation errors).} The parameter schema is satisfied, but certain constraints are violated.
-For example, mismatched array lengths, invalid value ranges, logical inconsistencies between parameters, or contradictions with the provided metadata, such as referencing non-existent user records or attempting operations on unavailable resources.

-\item \textbf{Successful executions with new input.} The tool call is valid at all levels and the simulator should return responses.
-However, the call does not match with any information provided in the metadata, and hence the tool must generate a new reasonable response. \item \textbf{Successful executions with known input.} The tool call is valid and the simulator should return responses that are consistent with the tool specification and provided metadata, correctly performing operations or returning requested data.
-Note that in this case, since we know the desired output exactly, whether the tool responses match the information given in the metadata can be \textit{automatically} verified. \end{enumerate}
+\begin{enumerate}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=0pt] \item \textbf{Schema failures (basic parameter validation).} Programmatic level errors, e.g., missing required parameters, incorrect parameter types, or malformed inputs that prevent basic function invocation. \item \textbf{Constraint failures (tool-specific validation errors).} Mismatched array lengths, invalid value ranges, contradicting parameters, or contradictions with the provided metadata, such as referencing non-existent user records or attempting operations on unavailable resources. \item \textbf{Successful executions with new input.} Valid tool call that does not match with any information provided in the metadata, and hence the tool must generate a new reasonable response. \item \textbf{Successful executions with known input.} Valid tool call given as an example in the provided metadata.
+Note that in this case, since we know the desired output exactly, whether the tool responses match the information given in the metadata can be \textit{automatically} verified. \end{enumerate} Refer to Appendix~\ref{sec:failure_success_model} for examples.

-In the boxes above, we present representative examples demonstrating how the simulator handles a variety of testing scenarios.
-We show a successful execution and a failure case along with its corresponding error response (see Appendix \ref{sec:failure_success_model} for additional examples).

-\subsection{Manual Evaluation}
+\subsubsection{Manual Evaluation}